No Angels (TV series): Series 2 (2005)

+Series 3 (2006)

 Decommission

 On 19 August 2005, Channel 4 announced that the show was to end after a third and final series.
 Newly appointed drama commissioner at the station Francis Hopkinson decided to cancel the show after the eight episodes of Series 3 had aired.
 He stated "All the characters have moved on..I didn't like the idea of starting again with new characters so we're ending it while it's on top."
 Channel 4 said that by ending the series they were able to focus more on issue-based dramas.

 Filming

 The filming for all three series of the show took place mainly at the disused High Royds Hospital site in nearby Menston.
 Most other filming took place in Leeds city centre and Bradford.